 Continually improving the curriculum. | Applying data to initiatives for improvements in student performance. |

-It is a fact that the admission requirements for online Master’s educational leadership programs vary from university to university.
-However, most universities have several common admission requirements as well.
-We have listed the most common admission requirements for online masters in educational leadership programs:
+The admission requirements for online Master’s educational leadership programs vary from university to university.
+However, most universities have several common admission requirements, such as:

 Requirement | Description |